 Analog input data is read from the Analog Input Data Buffer in longword-serial format, as shown in Table 3.5-1.
-Each value is right-justified to the LSB, and occupies bit positions D00 through D11.
-If two's complement coding is selected in the BCR, the sign bit is extended through D15.
-D17-D31 are always returned as zero's.
-D16 in the input data buffer is set HIGH when the associated data field D00-D15 contains Channel 00 data.
-D16 is LOW for all channels other than Channel 00.
-The capacity of the input data buffer is 64 K-samples.
+Each value is right-justified to the LSB, and occupies bit positions D00 through D15.
+D16-D31 are always returned as zeros.
+The capacity of the input data buffer is 64K-samples.